 - Notify your employer of your departure;

-- Let your children's school know they are leaving;
+- Inform your children's school that they are leaving;

-- Manage your real estate assets (selling your house or renting, etc.);
+- Manage your real estate assets (selling your house or terminating your renting, etc.);

 - Get quotes from international movers (we recommend to contact our partner: ACR International Mobility);